 An early sign of dementia #1: Personality change

 A warm, friendly loved one may seem to morph into a bit of a grouch -- at first occasionally, and then increasingly.
 A gregarious person still jokes and talks a lot but begins to say inappropriate things or make odd accusations.
 A mild-mannered loved one starts cursing.
 All of these are examples of the kinds of personality changes that can predate memory loss in someone with dementia.
 Often, it's only later that friends and family look back and realize that behaviors they found off-putting or upsetting weren't intentional but related to the Alzheimer's.

 An early sign of dementia #2: Problems with executive functioning

 Trouble carrying out basic, familiar tasks can creep up slowly but surely.
 The person may, for example, have difficulty doing something that involves multiple steps, like following written directions or instructions.
 A longtime cook may avoid complicated recipes.
 A hobbyist may simplify the form of his or her craft.

-Other hallmark trouble areas: making plans and not following through, whether for a vacation or an activity.
-Not tracking bills.
-Not being able to solve simple problems, such as mending a broken piece of machinery he or she could once fix easily.
+Other hallmark trouble areas include making plans and not following through, whether for a vacation or an activity.
+Another sign is not keeping track of bills.
+Not being able to solve simple problems, such as mending a broken piece of machinery that a person could once fix easily, is yet another sign.